 Approximately 600 school-age children and teenagers will take part in this study.
-This study will be done in approximately 15 locations in the United Kingdom and other European/Commonwealth countries.
+This study will be done in approximately 25 locations across the United Kingdom and Australia and the United States.

 What is the drug that is being tested?

 Bordetella pertussis is a bacteria (germ) that causes infection in the upper airway and the lungs, often known as “whooping cough”.
-This is a serious infection that is easily passed to others (it’s very contagious).
+Germs are tiny organisms that cause disease and whooping cough is a serious infection that is easily passed to others (it’s very contagious).
 The effects of this infection can last up to 100 days.
-Germs are tiny organisms that cause disease.

 Vaccines work by making your body fight germs by producing antibodies (this is called immunity).
-By getting a vaccine your body can fight germs to protect you without having to get ill or have a disease.
-Not only do vaccines stop you from getting sick, they also help stop you from spreading these germs to babies, others in your family or friends at school.
-So, they protect you and those around you.
+By getting a vaccine, your body can fight germs to protect you without having to get severely ill or even have a disease.
+Not only do vaccines stop you from getting sick, they also may help stop you from spreading these germs to babies, others in your family or friends at school.
+Vaccines protect you and some may protect those around you.

 Although whooping cough is most dangerous in very young babies, it is now known that this germ is carried and transmitted by primary school age children, teenagers and young adults.
-Although we have vaccines against whooping cough, they are not as effective as we would like in stopping infection and in spreading the germ to others.
+Although we have vaccines against whooping cough, they are not as effective as we would like in stopping infection and the spread of the germ to others.

 BPZE1 has been studied in 4 adult trials (over 350 adults have received this product) and this is the first study in school-age children.
 In these adult trials the vaccine has been well tolerated, without any serious side effects, and induced the antibodies against the germ as expected.
 The potential to protect against getting an infection and infecting others could provide additional benefit to current pertussis vaccines used in your country.